govtmirror/cybergis-client-spec/1.0/cybergis-client-spec-properties-1.0.md

 #### Data Sources

 The data sources property is an object that includes strategy and protocol information for loading shared external resources.
-Resources are specified here if they are used by multiple layers or are not used by the map.
+Resources are specified here if they are used by multiple layers or are not used by the map itself.
 Consequently, they only need to be loaded once over the network.

 Example